 ML_EXTERNAL: Use this reservation for BigQuery ML queries that use services that are external to BigQuery.

 Certain BigQuery ML queries use services that are external to BigQuery.
-To use reserved slots with these external services, create a reservation with job type
+To use reserved slots with these external services, create an assignment with job type

 Slots are distributed fairly among projects and then within the jobs in the project.